 National Grouch Day on October 15th sends out notices to all the grouches of the world to be their truest grouch.
-If you are a grouch today is your special day.
-According to Sesame Street Magazine, the day was created for all grouches to celebrate their way of life.
+If you are a grouch, today is your special day.
+According to Sesame Street Magazine, the day celebrates all grouches and their way of life.

 Sometimes grumps give backhanded compliments.
 “Your house looked horrible until you painted it.”
 Other times they don’t give them at all.
-Noise, silence, general activity will make a grouch generally unpleasant.
+Noise, silence, general activity makes a grouch generally unpleasant.

 - a person who complains frequently or constantly

 It seems that a grouch may be happy (although they would never admit it) only when others are unhappy and grouchy.
 It is then that they feel most comfortable with having others share in their grumpy, cantankerous, surly world with them.

 National Grouch Day would be a good time to send a grouch e-card and then ask a friend, whether they be a grouch or not, to come on over, sit back, share some popcorn, relax and watch the movie Grumpy Old Men!